Skip to main content

 Send Limits

-To better protect Coinbase users, the wallet:transactions:send permission requires additional OAuth authorize parameters and two factor authentication.
-Here is a list of additional parameters:
+To better protect Coinbase users, the wallet:transactions:send permission requires additional OAuth2 authorize parameters and two factor authentication.
+Here's an example of how to set and modify the send limit in an authorize request:

-For new applications, meta[send_limit_amount] is limited to $1.00 per user.
+For new applications, the send limit amount is limited to $1.00 per user.
 Users can modify this limit on the consent page when they successfully authenticate and connect to your app for the first time.
 For better security and user experience, Coinbase recommends that you encourage your users to personalize their limits to their needs.

 Was this helpful?